hashicorp/consul/website/source/docs/guides/creating-certificates.html.md

 and not a public one like [Let's Encrypt][letsencrypt] as any certificate signed by this CA will be allowed to communicate with the cluster.

-~> Consul certificates may be signed by intermediate CAs as long as the root CA is the same.
-Append all intermediate CAs to the `cert_file`.

 ### Step 1: Create a Certificate Authority

 There are a variety of tools for managing your own CA, [like the PKI secret